Covariance of Error Terms Related to the Dirichlet Eigenvalue Problem: Global Covariance

 \section{Global Covariance}

-Let $\Omega_1,\Omega_2$ be two convex planar domains with smooth boundary and positive curvature.
+Let $\Omega_1,\Omega_2$ be two convex planar domains, each with a boundary which is smooth and has positive curvature.
 In this section we look at the global normalized error functions $F_1(R),F_2(R)$ of these domains as defined in \eqref{eq:normalized_error_function}.
 In order to find the covariance of these functions we use the fact that these functions are Besicovitch almost periodic functions.
 In \autoref{sec:almost_periodic_functions} we introduce the theory of almost periodic functions.
 In \autoref{sec:global_covariance} we apply the theory to the normalized error functions to obtain a formula for the global covariance.
 In \autoref{sec:ellipse_golbal_covariance} we consider the more specific case where $\Omega_1,\Omega_2$ are ellipses.